iversonc/sample_website/README.md

 # Sample README file

-This is the first exercise in Learn Enough™ HTML to Be Dangerous.
+This is the first exercise in <em>Learn Enough HTML to Be Dangerous</em>.